EXPLAINER-I just got a COVID-19 vaccine. Now what?

 By Deena Beasley

-Dec 8 (Reuters) - Britain will become the first country in the world on Tuesday to roll out the COVID-19 vaccine developed by Pfizer and BioNtech, initially making the shot available at 50 hospitals.
+Dec 8 (Reuters) - Britain on Tuesday became the first country in the world to roll out the COVID-19 vaccine developed by Pfizer Inc and BioNTech SE, initially making the shot available at 50 hospitals.

-The country's National Health Service will give priority to vaccinating people over the age of 80, frontline healthcare workers and nursing home staff and residents.
+The country's National Health Service is giving priority to vaccinating people over the age of 80, frontline healthcare workers and nursing home staff and residents.

 WHAT HAPPENS WHEN SOMEONE GETS THE VACCINE?

 The vaccine, developed with new messenger RNA technology using a manufactured fragment of the coronavirus' genetic code, is injected into the arm.
-The immunization is given in two doses, three weeks apart, and has been shown in trials to protect up to 95% of recipients from contracting COVID-19.
+The inoculation is given in two doses, three weeks apart, and has been shown in trials to prevent illness from COVID-19 in 95% of recipients.

 Pfizer has said side effects in trial volunteers were mostly mild to moderate, and cleared up quickly.
 The most severe side effects occurred after the second dose: fatigue in 3.8% of volunteers and headache in 2%.
 Older adults tended to report fewer and milder adverse events.